 In performing its functions, OSCR is obliged by CTI(S)A 2005 to encourage equal opportunities and to have regard to the principles under which regulatory activities should be proportionate, accountable, consistent, transparent and targeted only at cases where action is needed, and to have regard to any other principle which appears to OSCR to represent best regulatory practice.

 OSCR carries out a substantial part of its monitoring of Scottish charities through the receipt and review of annual returns and accounting records.
-These
+These returns and records must be submitted to OSCR each

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.